April 24, 2000

 The first is divided government.
 There have been 27 congressional terms since January of 1947.
 Of the first eleven terms, seven had the same party controlling the Presidency, House and Senate – 64%.
 Since January 1969, the peak of the Vietnam War, there have been 16 congressional terms.
 Only three have had unified leadership – 19%.

 The second is more disconcerting.
-During a 30 years ascendancy of American wealth and prestige, polls have shown that, oddly, trust in government has decreased dramatically since 1970 from around 80% to as low as 20% in the last decade.
+During a 30 year ascendancy of American wealth and prestige, polls have shown that oddly trust in government has decreased dramatically since 1970 from around 80% to as low as 20% in the last decade.

 Is the reason for these two manifestations of public perception serious?
 Yes, and the populist UFO/ET research effort has opened a window into the heart the problem.